Orderbook

 - For events where

-f <= current_version + 1 <= t
+f <= current_version + 1 <= t:- Update the local orderbook.

 - Update

-. - Check and apply other events in the buffer that satisfy this condition.
+current_version = t. - Check and apply other events in the buffer that satisfy this condition.

 - For events where